Vetëvendosje: The rise to power

+Vetëvendosje local office in Gjakova in 2025.

 The 2017 Kosovan parliamentary election saw Vetëvendosje almost doubling in size and earning 27.49% of the votes, but trailing behind the newly-formed pre-electoral PDK-AAK-NISMA coalition.
 The winning coalition initially did not have the necessary number of MPs to establish the government, but it managed to get the necessary number after taking some MPs from LDK's coalition.
 The new government led by Ramush Haradinaj was weak and crumbled in 2019 after Haradinaj resigned.
 This paved the way for the new 2019 Kosovan parliamentary election, after which Vetëvendosje emerged as the first party after a very close race with LDK.

 Vetëvendosje and LDK established a coalition shortly after the election and Vetëvendosje's Albin Kurti was elected as the Prime Minister of Kosovo on 3 February 2020.
 The coalition was short-lived and a couple of months later, LDK left the coalition after Kurti sacked the LDK minister Agim Veliu.
 This came among disagreements between Kurti and President Thaçi regarding the handling of the COVID-19 pandemic and Veliu siding with Thaçi on the need to declare a state of emergency, which Kurti disagreed with.
 The Kurti government was overthrown and replaced by a new short-lived government led by LDK, which ended after the Constitutional Court ruled that its election had been unconstitutional.

 After the fall of the LDK-led government in late 2020, new elections were held in Kosovo in early 2021.
 Vetëvendosje won on a landslide, earning 50.28% of the vote and 58 out of 100 electable positions in the parliament.
 It then formed a coalition with the non-Serb MPs to create a stable government that ended up finishing its entire 4-year term, a first in Kosovo's political history.
-In the upcoming 2025 Kosovan parliamentary election, Vetëvendosje came first again, but it is not yet clear if it will have the necessary majority to form a government without a coalition with the other major parties in Kosovo.
+In the February 2025 Kosovan parliamentary election, Vetëvendosje came first again, but it is not yet clear if it will have the necessary majority to form a government without a coalition with the other major parties in Kosovo.